bhushankvit/hello_world/README.md

 # hello_world
 Hello World
-This is a reade file.
+This is a read me file.